-1. How will gender relations affect the achievement of sustainable programme results?
+2. How will gender relations affect the achievement of sustainable results?

-2. How will the proposed results affect the relative status of men and women?
+3. How will proposed results affect the relative status of men and women?
 Will it exacerbate or reduce inequalities?

-1. Rapid gender analysis: rapid gender analysis (RGA) provides information about the different needs, capacities, and coping strategies of women, men, boys and girls in a crisis situation.
-It does this in part by examining the relationships between women, men, boys and girls.
+A. Rapid Gender Analysis (RGA): An RGA provides information about the different needs, capacities, and coping strategies of women, girls, boys and men in a crisis situation.
+It does this, in part, by examining the roles and relationships between women, girls, boys and men.
 An RGA is built up progressively, and provides an initial but incomplete analysis of gender relations in an emergency.

 The five steps of an RGA are:

 - Analyse the gender information

 The CARE RGA links to more in-depth Gender and Power Analysis using the CARE Good Practice Framework.